baltobor/cocoaPi/GNUstep/README.md

 This folder contains a simple script which downloads and uncompresses all needed GNUstep packages.
-Then each packet is being compiled using settings for obectiveC ARC with Grand Central Dispatch.
+Then each packet is being compiled using settings for Objective-C ARC with Grand Central Dispatch.

 This software comes withoud warranty and is intended for use on raspberry Pi using raspbian OS.